-In 2011, Attorney General Mike DeWine implemented an initiative requesting that law enforcement agencies submit the untested kits at their departments to the Ohio Bureau of Criminal Investigation (BCI) for testing free of charge.
+In 2011, Ohio Attorney General Mike DeWine implemented an initiative requesting that law enforcement agencies submit the untested kits at their departments to the Ohio Bureau of Criminal Investigation (BCI) for testing free of charge.
 An eleven-member multidisciplinary commission that the Attorney General’s Office convened to address the backlog had recommended this new policy.
 To handle the influx of rape kits at the state crime lab, Attorney General DeWine announced a new unit with four forensic scientists dedicated to testing backlogged kits.

 The Cleveland Police Department, which is located in Cuyahoga County, submitted the most kits—nearly 4,000—followed by Akron, Cincinnati and Toledo.
 Statewide, approximately 19 percent of the DNA matches are linked to serial rapists.
 In July 2014 alone, BCI identified more than 130 DNA matches to potential serial rapists.

 The Cuyahoga County Prosecutor’s Office dedicated several investigators to assist with locating survivors whose kits were now being tested and to work with Cleveland sex crimes detectives and BCI agents to investigate leads.
 Victim advocates helped survivors receiving news about their rape kits to navigate both the criminal justice and healing processes.